ChibiOS/ChibiOS/readme.txt

 - HAL: Added a new interface for range-finder devices (used by EX).
 - HAL: Added mcuconf.h updater tool for STM32F407 (backported to 19.1.1).
 - NIL: Integrated NIL 4.0.
+- FIX: Fixed long intervals fail when interval type is larger than time type (bug #1031)(backported to 19.1.3)(backported to 18.2.3).
 - FIX: Fixed Round Robin check missing when in tick-less mode (bug #1030) (backported to 19.1.3)(backported to 18.2.3).
 - FIX: Fixed RCC_AHB1ENR_BKPSRAMEN not present in all STMF4xx devices